Best Mattresses for Side Sleepers of 2023

 It’s important for side sleepers to select a mattress that will hug their bodies in the right places but not cause them to sink into the mattress too far.
 A mattress that pushes back just enough when you lie down will support your body’s natural curves and keep your spine aligned.

 This is especially helpful for side sleepers with lower back pain.
-When your spine is out of alignment, gravity pushes down on the unsupported area, giving a similar result to having poor posture while standing.
-Over time, this leads to back pain and trouble sleeping.
-Side sleepers should have a perfectly straight spine from their neck all the way to the base of their spine.
+When your spine is out of alignment, gravity pushes down on the unsupported area, causing a similar result as having poor posture while standing.
+Over time, misalignment leads to back pain and trouble sleeping.
+Side sleepers should look for a mattress that can keep their spine in a healthy, neutral alignment as they sleep, from their neck all the way to their lower back.

 Read More: Why Spine Alignment is Important